dywee-project/order-bundle/README.md

   dywee_order_bundle.orderConnexionPermission: anon  #anon|registered|both
 ```

-This bundle has a few dependencies, be sure to include "genemu/form-bundle" in your project
+This bundle has a few dependencies, be sure to include "genemu/form-bundle" and the "knplabs/knp-paginator-bundle" in your project